 This makes a generous meal for a big family dinner, the flavours given a warm glow with seasonal spices and smoky chipotle chilli.
 It’s a good make-ahead dish for the Christmas and New Year period, an easy way to feed the masses (no pun intended).

-Brisket needs to be cooked low and slow but pot-roasted this way it doesn’t need a lot of looking after, just a quick turn halfway through to keep the meat moist and evenly cooked, which is best done a day or two beforehand so the flavours improve and intensify.
+Brisket needs to be cooked low and slow but pot-roasted this way it doesn’t need a lot of looking after, just a quick turn halfway through to keep the meat moist and evenly cooked, which is best done beforehand so the flavours improve and intensify.

 Beef in Mulled Wine